Plant Gift Guide: The Best Plants to Give (and How to Choose the Right One)

 If you do not know the recipient's experience level, pothos and snake plants are the safest choices.
 Both tolerate neglect, low light, irregular watering, and a wide range of temperatures.
 They look good for years with minimal effort and rarely die under normal household conditions.

-How to fix it: Choose a golden pothos or a Sansevieria trifasciata (classic snake plant) in a 4-6 inch pot.
+What to give: Choose a golden pothos or a Sansevieria trifasciata (classic snake plant) in a 4-6 inch pot.
 Add a simple care card explaining the basics: water when dry, keep away from direct harsh sun, and forget about fertilizer for the first year.

 -